 The company operates in 10 countries in Asia, with its largest operations in Japan and Korea.
 It also does business in Australia, Bangladesh, Hong Kong, and Nepal, and through a joint venture in China, Malaysia, and Vietnam.

-MetLife operates in about 30 countries across EMEA.
+MetLife operates in 26 countries across EMEA.
 The segment's biggest operations are in Poland, the Persian Gulf, and Russia.

 While the US remains its largest overall market, international sales accounted for about 30% of MetLife's revenues.